Case Note & Summary

 Respondents: a) Asserted that the Society acted arbitrarily by opposing memberships it had initially granted. b) Challenged the Society’s locus standi—Maintained that the Society should remain neutral in membership disputes. c) Defended the validity of the Sarpanch’s certificate—Supported the Revisional Authority’s reliance on it.

-Case Title: Vitthal Sahakari Kukkutpalan, Andi Kharedi Vikri & Prakriya Sangh Maryadit Versus Tanaji Mahadev Patil And Ors.
+Issue of Consideration: Vitthal Sahakari Kukkutpalan, Andi Kharedi Vikri & Prakriya Sangh Maryadit Versus Tanaji Mahadev Patil And Ors.